-When we think of the cross, the first thought that often comes to mind is sin.
+When we think of the cross, one of the first thoughts that often comes to mind is our sin.
 Jesus died to take away our sin and to cleanse us from all unrighteousness.
 But the truth is that the cross accomplished so much more than we can even comprehend.
 We had an old life, one that was lost in sin and doomed to death because of that sin.
 But now we have access to a new life, one that is hidden in Christ Jesus our Savior.
 And when we are born into new life… everything changes.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 Before Christ, mankind had a serious problem with sin.
 But that wasn’t our only problem.
 Yes, we struggled with specific sins and obeying God’s commands, but the Bible tells us that we were actually in bondage to sin.
 The enemy had a hold on our lives, and we were unable to break free from his power.
 We also had a death problem – both spiritually and physically.
 Needless to say, we needed Jesus!

 Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come. – 2 Corinthians 5:17

 Old Self vs New Self:

 - Our “old self” was crucified with Jesus on the cross.
 This ended sin’s power over us.
 We are no longer enslaved but have been set free from sin!